World Cup 2018 teams to watch, from Germany to Iceland

 WHAT TO KNOW ABOUT THE 2018 WORLD CUP

-But Argentina has faced a series of setbacks that could hinder its bid for glory.
+Argentina has faced a series of setbacks that could hinder its bid for glory.
 Usual goalkeeper Sergio Romero was left off the squad due to a knee injury and midfielder Manuel Lanzini was dropped from the roster after rupturing his ACL during team training in Russia.
 Likewise, midfielder Lucas Biglia and striker Sergio Aguero have suffered recent injuries, and defender Javier Mascherano, 34, is coming to the end of his career.

 Uruguay